 If you’ve been injured at work, you’ve probably been told that workers compensation will cover your missed wages and reimburse you for any medical treatment related to your accident.
 Generally, this is the rule.
 However, there are some important exceptions in which you might be able to sue your employer for damages beyond the limited amounts provided by workers’ compensation benefits.

-Under what circumstances can I sue my employer?
+Under what circumstances can I sue my employer in San Diego?

 In some cases, you may be able to sue your employer in civil court outside of workers’ compensation.
 You can file a lawsuit if: